mcgivrer/CubeWar/docs/chapter-01-application.md

 ### The Application class

-the game loop lifecycle will inspire a lot our Application class :
+The game loop lifecycle will mostly inspire our Application class :

 ```java
 public class Application {